simonesilvestroni/m2m-website/_posts/2023-04-20-personal-manifesto.md

 Over the last fifteen years I've been heavily invested in trying to stop wasting resources.
 I put my outmost attention to sustainability in every aspect of my life, including web design.

-I subscribe to the _brutalist design manifesto_ by David Bryant Copeland:
+I subscribe to the _brutalist design manifesto_:

 > A website is for a visitor, using a browser, running on a computer to read, watch, listen, or perhaps to interact.
-A website that embraces Brutalist Web Design is raw in its focus on content, and prioritization of the website visitor.<cite>—&nbsp;[Brutalist Web Design](https://brutalist-web.design/)</cite>
+A website that embraces Brutalist Web Design is raw in its focus on content, and prioritization of the website visitor.<cite>—&nbsp;[**David Bryant Copeland**](https://brutalist-web.design/)</cite>

 In line with a minimalist approach, fighting against bloatware means that my website doesn't weigh on neither broadband nor electricity with useless scripts, tracking, analytics, ads or pointless stock photos.